Choosing your Standing Desk 101

 Similar to the column style, Arm style converters are mounted to top of your existing desk.
 Of the three, these offer by far the most flexibility and freedom.
 One thing to keep in mind, like the column style converters, these also come with a dedicated number of monitor mounts (single, dual, triple, etc.).
 So, be sure to select one according to your desired monitor setup.

 Lastly, when it comes to choosing the right brand, it can become confusing.
-There are quite a few high quality adjustable height desk and converter brands out there today and each one usually has a specific focus (luxury, value, fitness, etc.).
+There are quite a few high quality standing desk and converter brands out there today and each one usually has a specific focus (luxury, value, fitness, etc.).
 Here’s some of our favorites: iMovR, Humanscale, Focal Upright and Loctek.

 Whichever desk you decide to go with, you will be step a closer to a healthy and productive work life.
 As always, if you have any questions or need more guidance on selecting your new standing desk, don’t hesitate to contact us.
 Our team is here to help, as we proudly stand behind our desks!